eslint/eslint/docs/user-guide/command-line-interface.md

 ### `-f`, `--format`

 This option specifies the output format for the console.
-Possible formats are "stylish" (the default), "compact", "checkstyle", "jslint-xml", "junit", "json", "tap" and "unix".
+Possible formats are "stylish" (the default), "checkstyle", "compact", "html", "jslint-xml", "junit", "json", "tap" and "unix".

 Example: